Fywqdk/pyDomeCraft/README.md

 The script does not fully make the bottom part, where triangles would be cut in half, but it should be easy to fix, and allows for designing openings/doors etc. I figured this was manageable to finish in person if needed, by anyone willing to take on a project such as a dome like this.

+The steps and prompts used can be seen in the archive folder.

 ---

 How to use: